The hotel is open for bookings

-We are pleased to announce that the hotel is now open again.
+We are pleased to maintain that the hotel is open for bookings.

 Updates to the hotel

 Showing symptoms of Covid?